glic3rinu/passlib/docs/lib/passlib.registry.rst

 .. warning::

     This module is primarily used as an internal support module.
-    It's interface has not been finalized yet, and may be changed somewhat between major releases of Passlib, as the internal code is cleaned up and simplified.
+    Its interface has not been finalized yet, and may be changed somewhat between major releases of Passlib, as the internal code is cleaned up and simplified.